RobBednark/quiz-me/README.md

 * 12/31/14 Change all timezones to UTC
 * 12/30/14 Implement variations (a question can have variations -- other questions that are similar but modified in a different way; e.g., 2+3=? could be a variation of 2+2=?); this is helpful so that you don't get in the habit of seeing the question and remembering the answer without understanding it
 * 12/27/14 ask how well the question was answered (maybe percentage; excellent / good / bad)
-* 12/21/14 Modify to pass question number in endpoint instead of as hidden field
 * 12/21/14 Add contributors.md
 * 12/21/14 Add to readthedocs
 * 02/15/15 Consider adding a priority field (interval is ideally when you want to see it again, but priority is how important it is to you; so 2 different questions could have the same interval, but the one with the higher priority gets shown first; however, what to do if question1 has interval 1 month and priority "high", and question2 has interval 1 minute and priority "low" -- which gets shown first?)